Shilpa2705/Prediction-of-types-of-dates/README.md

-# Prediction-of-types-of-dates
+# Prediction-of-types-of-dates fruits
-I have used several models to predict type of the Date Fruits based on external  appearance features provided and found out which model has high accuracy of prediction  for this dataset
+I have used several models like Logistic Regression,KNN Classification,Decision Tree Classification,Random Forest Classification to predict type of the Date Fruits based on external  appearance features provided in the dataset and found out Random Forest Classification  model has best accuracy of prediction  for this dataset.